Canada

 Nova Scotia

-Nova Scotia has yet to have specific legislation governing surrogacy.
+Nova Scotia, Canada, has yet to have specific legislation governing surrogacy.
 However, under the Birth Registration Regulations made under section 51 of the Vital Statistics Act 1989, there is a section about surrogacy:

 1. The surrogate’s name will appear on the original birth certificate.